Tannenberg Memorial: Dismantling

-In the spring of 1949, the Communist Polish government ordered the dismantling of the very substantial remains of the monument — although enough remained for scavengers to continue recycling into local projects.
-Removal of the ruins continued until the 1980s, by which time virtually all traces of the memorial had gone.
+In the spring of 1949, the Communist Polish government ordered the dismantling of the very substantial remains of the monument; removal of the ruins continued until the 1980s, by which time virtually all traces of the memorial had gone.
 Today, only a protruding island in an isolated field remains to mark the extensive 120 acre site.
 The Court of Honour (which measured slightly larger than a football field) has been reduced to little more than an overgrown pit of scattered debris and rubble.

 Several significant remnants of the structure can still be seen elsewhere.
 A perfectly preserved sculpted lion, which once topped an eight-metre pyramid at another war memorial about 300 m beside the monument, is now displayed in the town square in nearby Olsztynek.

-After the Second World War, much of the fabric of the stone-and-granite memorial was used to build the Soviet war memorial in Olsztyn, the Monument to the Ghetto Heroes in Warsaw, and for the new Communist Party headquarters in Warsaw.
+After the Second World War, much of the materials of the stone-and-granite memorial was used to build the Soviet war memorial in Olsztyn, the Monument to the Ghetto Heroes in Warsaw, and for the new Communist Party headquarters in Warsaw.